Get a free, no obligation personal loan quote with rates as low as 9.99%

 While issues are not common, you may encounter more in-depth requirements if the money is sourced from overseas.
 If you are receiving a gift from overseas, plan ahead and keep all correspondence and financial records to ensure that you can substantiate the source.

-5 Tips On Gift For Down Payments
+5 Tips On Gifts For Down Payments

 Obtaining a mortgage takes organization and planning, even with a gifted down payment.
 To manage all the aspects of the gift, be sure that you know the five key tenets, as follows:

-2. Self-Employed Rules
+2. Consider Self-Employed Rules

-4. Gift Letter Contents
+4. Include Details In Your Gift Letter

 Maestro_Mortgage_banner